pharmbio/repuragent/docs/_build/html/_sources/index.md.txt

 ## How to Use This Guide

 1. **Start with the Overview** – learn Repuragent’s general features and how the versions compare.
-2. **Follow the version-specific guide** – pick the local or web chapter that matches your usage target.
+2. **Follow the version-specific guide** – pick the local or web guidelines that match your preferred usage.
-3. **Usage Guidelines focus** – local and web apps are different when initializing the app.
+3. **Usage Guidelines focus** – local and web apps differ when initializing the app.
 After that, the usages are the same and presented in [Usage Guidelines](shared_usage.md).
-4. **Contact and Support** – reference them whenever you customize, scale, or debug Repuragent.
+4. **Contact and Support** – reference them whenever you customize, scale, or debug the Repuragent.

 ```{toctree}
 :maxdepth: 2